panoptic-labs/panoptic-v1-core/README.md

 - [Interfaces](./contracts/interfaces), [tokens](./contracts/tokens), and [Multicall.sol](./contracts/multicall/Multicall.sol) have a General Public License
 - Some [libraries](./contracts/libraries) and [types](./contracts/types/) have a General Public License
-- [Libraries modified from Uniswap V3](./contracts/univ3-libraries) have a General Public License
 - [Tests](./test/) and some [scripts](./scripts) are unlicensed

 Each of these files states their license type.